How to Read a Hospital Monitor and Interpret Key Parameters

 Respiratory rate tells you how many breaths you take each minute.
 This number helps your care team see if your lungs and body work well together.
 Breathing brings oxygen in and takes carbon dioxide out of your blood.

+Respiratory rate is important for getting oxygen and removing carbon dioxide.
 If your breathing gets faster, it can mean low oxygen or too much acid in your blood.
+If your breathing gets very slow, your body may not control breathing well, which is dangerous.

 Dr. Frederic Michard says, "Respiratory rate monitoring is the best way to spot health problems early.
 It goes up in illnesses like sepsis, acidosis, shock, and pneumonia."